wagtale/wagtale/README.md

 - 👋 Hi, I’m @wagtale an amutaur programmer
 - 👀 I’m interested in ... tinkering
-- 🌱 I’m currently learning ... javascript
+- 🌱 I’m currently learning ... html and python
 - 📫 How to reach me ... email

 <!---